windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 Create a new background script:

-1. choose Deno as the runtime
+1. Choose Deno as the runtime.
-1. name it "Load data"
+1. Name the script "Load data".
-1. paste in the code below
+1. Paste in the code below.
-1. turn off "Run on start"
+1. Turn off "Run on start".
-1. update the script inputs
+1. Update the script arguments.

 ```typescript
 // Background script: Load data